 What Makes a Guardian Dog Different from a Watchdog

 Many people confuse watchdogs with guardian dogs, but they serve different purposes.
 A watchdog focuses on alerting you to a potential threat like a doorbell that rings when someone approaches.
-Dogs like Chihuahuas or Beagles, which tend to bark at unfamiliar sights and sounds, make great watchdogs.

 A guardian dog, however, goes beyond just barking.
 They act decisively to protect what they care about.
 Guardian dogs observe quietly, only stepping in when necessary, making them far more deliberate in their actions.
-Think of watchdogs as early warning systems, while guardian dogs are the protectors that stand between you and danger.

 Instincts That Define a Guardian Dog’s Behavior